philadams-zz/philadams.net/src/quotes.md

 > look at things in a different way. _Edward de Bono_

 -
+> Other things may change us, but we start and end with family. _Anthony Brandt_

+-
 > The secret of health for both mind and body is not to mourn for the
 > past, not to worry about the future, and not to anticipate troubles,
 > but to live in the present moment well and earnestly. _The Buddha_